cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ### omni_gettransaction

-Get detailed information about an Omni transaction.
+Get detailed information about an Zus transaction.

 **Arguments:**